Skip to content

 Catana 44

-Another popular Lock Crowther design from Catana’s early days.
-This yacht evolved from the 42.
-A new wider hull mould was made using the same deck mould and that became the 44.
+Another popular Lock Crowther design from Catana´s early days.
+Evolved from the 42.
+A new wider hull mold was made using the same deck mold and that became the 44.

 The 44 design was later lengthened and became the 48.